Skip to main content

 tip

-See also: Results filters
+See also: Results Filters

-Possible settingsโ€‹
+Possible Settings

-ParameterDefault valueDescription
+ParameterDefault ValueDescription

 RegionAllSearch region

-AccountsOnly from "accounts.txt"Account operation method selection: Always auto register - always automatically register accounts "on the fly", you need to select the configured preset in the parameter SE::Yandex::Register preset.
-Auto register if no more in "accounts.txt" - first use existing accounts from accounts.txt, and if they run out - use automatic registration "on the fly", for which you need to select the configured preset in the parameter SE::Yandex::Register preset.
-Only from "accounts.txt" - use only existing accounts from accounts.txt, and if they run out - wait for the specified time (parameter Wait new accounts in "accounts.txt") for new ones to appear
+AccountsOnly from "accounts.txt"Method of working with accounts: Always auto register - always automatically register accounts "on the fly", you need to select a configured preset in the SE::Yandex::Register preset parameter.
+Auto register if no more in "accounts.txt" - first use existing accounts from accounts.txt, and if they run out - use automatic registration "on the fly", for which you need to select a configured preset in the SE::Yandex::Register preset parameter.
+Only from "accounts.txt" - use only existing accounts from accounts.txt, and if they run out - wait a specified time (parameter Wait new accounts in "accounts.txt") for new ones to appear

 Wait new accounts in "accounts.txt"0Waiting time for new accounts to appear in accounts.txt

-SE::Yandex::Register presetdefaultSelection of settings preset for SE::Yandex::RegisterSE::Yandex::Register
+SE::Yandex::Register presetdefaultSelect a preset of settings for SE::Yandex::RegisterSE::Yandex::Register

 Authorization methodHTTPAuthorization method: HTTP - fast, not resource-intensive.
 Chrome - slow, resource-intensive, theoretically can extend the life of accounts

-Chrome headlessโ˜‘If the option is enabled, the browser will not be displayed
+Chrome headlessIf the option is enabled, the browser will not be displayed

-Do not reset session if authorization passedโ˜‘Do not reset the session in case of errors if the scraper has already been authorized
+Do not reset session if authorization passedDo not reset the session upon errors if the scraper has already authorized